maks-untilov/taxi-service/README.md

 ﻿# 🚕taxi-service🚕
-This is simple simulation of taxi sevice to control drivers and machines.
+This is simple simulation of taxi service to control drivers and machines.
 With ability to add manufacturers.
 Implemented all CRUD operations
 ## ✍️ Detailed description of the project
 - CRUD operations for Car, Driver, Manufacturer
 - Control classes distributed by package (Dao, Service, Model etc.)